cachedout/barnacle/README.md

 To run a single test:

-`cts arch integration.modules.beacons` <-- Runs the becaons tests in an Arch container
+`cts arch integration.modules.beacons` <-- Runs the beacons tests in an Arch container

 `cshell arch` <-- Gives you a shell in an Arch container